nate745/flatnote-backend/README.md

 To get the backend up and running, make sure you have postgresql and the latest version of ruby.

-Run bundle install
+Run bundle install\
-Run rake db:setup to initalize databases
+Run rake db:setup to initalize database\
-Run rake db:migrate
+Run rake db:migrate\
 Run rails s